jdev082/AppManager/README.md

 # Planned Features
 Parallel Installing/Downloading (Downloading/Installing more than one app at the same time \
 Selection Menu when installing via Groups (To prevent unwanted apps being installed) \
-Make winget quiet and stop spamming the terminal with useless crap. \
+Make winget quiet and stop spamming the terminal with useless crap.
+(Done) \
-Supress application installer popups \
+Supress application installer popups \ (Done)
 Supress admin popups